nathanmarz/storm/external/storm-hdfs/README.md

 **Lock on *.lock* Directory**
 Hdfs spout instances create a *DIRLOCK* file in the .lock directory to co-ordinate certain accesses to the .lock dir itself.
 A spout will try to create it when it needs access to the .lock directory and then delete it when done.
-In case of a topology crash or force kill, this file may not get deleted.
+In error conditions such as a topology crash, force kill or untimely death of a spout, this file may not get deleted.
+Future running instances of the spout will eventually recover this once the DIRLOCK file becomes stale due to inactivity for hdfsspout.lock.timeout.sec seconds.
-In this case it should be deleted manually to allow the new topology instance to regain  full access to the  .lock  directory and resume normal processing.

 ## Usage